 James U. Steele was President of Radio Kings Bay, Inc., and General Manager of WKBX-FM (K-BAY-106) in Kingsland (Camden County), Georgia, his professional career home since 1989.
-He was born 3 September 1946 in Chicago, Illinois but was raised in Meridian, Mississippi where he would get his initial introduction to his passion for broadcasting.
+He was born September 3, 1946 in Chicago, Illinois, but was raised in Meridian, Mississippi, where he would get his initial introduction to his passion for broadcasting.
 While In high school in Meridian, Steele was employed after school and on weekends at WTOK-TV (1962-1966) as announcer and studio production; and at WOKK-AM as staff announcer and sales.

-Mr. Steele graduated from the University of Miami in 1968 with a Bachelor of Science degree in Radio-TV-Film and completed his Masters Degree in Mass Communications from the University of Denver in 1970.
+Steele graduated from the University of Miami in 1968 with a Bachelor of Science degree in Radio-TV-Film and completed his Masters Degree in Mass Communications from the University of Denver in 1970.
 His career track after graduation included Director of Traffic/Operations, WISH-TV, Indianapolis, IN (1971); Manager, Television Standards & Practices, CBS Television Station Division/WBBM-TV, Chicago, IL (1971-1974); Senior Editor, The NAB Code Authority, New York, NY (1974-1982; Regional Sales Manager, National Association of Broadcasters, Washington, DC (1982-1985); and Manager, Advertising Clearance, Bozell, Inc., New York, NY (1986-1988).

 About The Collection:

 The collection consists of over 245 microphones used in the radio and television broadcast industry from 1920 to the late 1960’s.
 It is worth noting that the collection includes only American manufacturers.
 From early carbon microphones to modern moving coil types and an extensive number of ribbon microphones, the collection highlights the evolution of microphone technology and design from the very beginning of the radio era.
-Some truly rare microphones comprise the collection like the very first microphone designed by RCA, early examples from Electro-Voice of shotgun microphones over four feet in length, some of the earliest condenser microphones, and iconic microphones like the Shure 55 “Elvis” microphone and the RCA 77 series microphones.
+Some truly rare microphones comprise the collection - such as the very first microphone designed by RCA, early examples from Electro-Voice of shotgun microphones over four feet in length, some of the earliest condenser microphones, and iconic microphones like the Shure 55 “Elvis” microphone and the RCA 77 series microphones.
 It is perhaps the most comprehensive collection of American made microphones ever assembled.

 Viewing the collection: